 - Evaluation survey: All students are expected to complete the pre-program and end-of-year evaluation survey.

-Academic credit and paid positions: Most Bass Connections year-long project teams offer academic credit, frequently in the form of a research independent study, or sometimes a standard course.
-It is at the discretion of your team leader to determine what academic credit options will be available to students.
-In occasions where credit is not an option (often in the summer or for advanced graduate students), team leaders may provide paid opportunities to students.
+Academic credit and paid positions: Most Bass Connections year-long project teams offer academic credit.
+Your team leader, working with their Bass Connections theme, will determine what academic credit options are available to students.
+In instances where credit is not an option (often in the summer or for advanced graduate students), team leaders may provide paid opportunities to students.
 Students may not receive both credit and compensation for the same work.
-Further, students must speak directly with their team leader to determine the options available to them.
+Students must speak directly with their team leader to determine the options available to them.

 It is your responsibility to ensure that you enroll in the appropriate course before the end of the drop/add period.
 If you decide to leave a team, it is also your responsibility to drop the course.
 If you are receiving academic credit, you are expected to spend the same amount of time on your project activities as you would on other courses (about 10 hours a week for a full credit).